vibss2397/Real-Time-Super-Resolution-For-Microscopic-Images-Using-GAN/README.md

 # Real Time Super Resolution For Microscopic Images Using GAN
 ---

 This project is an application of srgan, a network proposed for obtaining super resolved images given low resolution input.
 In this project, I aimed to improve the existing architecture and optimize it to give comparable if not better results in ream time.
+The paper can be found [here](https://arxiv.org/abs/2010.04634v1)

 ### SRGAN Architecture
 ---